richelbilderbeek/conquer_chess/docs/developer_guide/README.md

 # Developer guide

-## How can I build the game on my own computer
+## How can I build the game on my own computer?

-This should be your folder structure:
+This will be your folder structure:

 ```text
 .